SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/plain-webview.md

 ## Android: Have PaymentUrl Redirect To An Intent Url

-Another option on Android is to allow the https `paymentUrl` to be opened in Chrome normally, but have that url redirect to an [intent url][android-intent-scheme].
+Another option on Android is to allow the https `paymentUrl` to be opened in Chrome normally, but have that url redirect to an [intent url][android-intent-scheme]{:target="_blank"}.
 That intent url can be made specific to your application, making it so that unless the user has installed an application with the same package id (from a non-Google-Play source, presumably), it will always be opened in your app.
 This is what the SDK does.

 The SDK does this by having `paymentUrl` return an html page that immediately redirects.
 In some cases the redirect will be blocked, so the page also contains